 Continuing in our Virtual Learning Series, we teamed up with Google to dive into the Importance of Lifetime Value.
-DQ&A’s Chris Berger was joined by Ian Estabrook, Platforms Account Manager at Google for this hugely practical webinar.
+Incubeta’s Chris Berger was joined by Ian Estabrook, Platforms Account Manager at Google for this hugely practical webinar.

 Not all customers are created equal.
 It’s a bold statement, but when it comes to advertising, everyone has their own set of segments of customers who will more or less effectively drive your business goals.
 Deciding which group your customer fits into will depend on their past, present, and predicted future engagement, as well as purchase behaviours.
 In short, this is how much value they can drive for your business in their lifetime as your customer.